ke8ctn/SigMF/sigmf-spec.md

 ##### The `collection` Field
 This field is used to indicate that this Recording is part of a SigMF Collection (described later in this document).
-It is STRONGLY RECOMMENDED that if you are building a Collection, that each Recording referenced by that Collection use this field to associate up to the relevant `sigmf-collection` file.
+It is strongly RECOMMENDED that if you are building a Collection, that each Recording referenced by that Collection use this field to associate up to the relevant `sigmf-collection` file.